FairwindsOps/agones-demo/README.md

 First, you'll want to change the GCP project reference to whatever GCP project you are planning to use.
 You can grep for `agones-demo-280722` to find the references.

 Then just run `./demo.sh`.
 This repo uses [demo-magic](https://github.com/paxtonhare/demo-magic), so you can pass some flags to it if the default behavior isn't what you want.

+### Teardown

+There is another demo script called `teardown.sh` that you can run.
+This will de-register the clusters, delete the helm releases, and then run a `terraform destroy`